When are electronic signatures legally binding?

 - Electronic Signature in Global and National Commerce (ESIGN) Act – A federal law that creates a nationwide standard.

-The UETA was adopted by 47 states and the District of Columbia and establishes the legality of digital signatures as being just as valid as ink-and-paper signatures.
-New York, Illinois, and Washington chose not to adopt the UETA, but they have their own statutes recognizing digital signatures.
+The UETA was adopted by 49 states and the District of Columbia and establishes the legality of electronic signatures as being just as valid as ink-and-paper signatures.
+New York chose not to adopt the UETA, but they have their own statutes recognizing electronic signatures.
 UETA only covers business, commercial, and governmental matters.
 This excludes wills, trusts, family law matters, and many other important legal procedures.

-Are digital signatures legally binding outside of the United States?
+Are electronic signatures legally binding outside of the United States?

 It depends on the country.
-Some countries have more flexible and open-ended digital signature laws, while others have more rigid requirements.
+Some countries have more flexible and open-ended electronic signature laws, while others have more rigid requirements.

 Federal and state laws in the United States do not require the use of any particular technology, nor do comparable laws in Canada, the UK, and Australia.
 But members of the EU, South Korea, and China have adopted laws that—in addition to defining the types of regulations found in the ESIGN Act—specifically create a list of approved technologies and processes.

-This does not necessarily mean that you need to worry about using a specific technology or process for digital signatures if, for example, one of the signees is based in Europe or China.
-Most of these laws allow private parties to enter into a digital agreement using the technology and process of their choice.
+This does not necessarily mean that you need to worry about using a specific technology or process for electronic signatures if, for example, one of the signees is based in Europe or China.
+Most of these laws allow private parties to enter into an electronic agreement using the technology and process of their choice.

-But some countries are more particular about the technology and methods used for digital signatures, including Brazil, India, and Israel.
-In these countries, digital signatures that do not comply with the mandated technology or process may not be legally binding.
-If you have questions about your specific situation, it is best to talk to a lawyer.
+But some countries are more particular about the technology and methods used for electronic signatures, including Brazil, India, and Israel.
+In these countries, electronic signatures that do not comply with the mandated technology or process may not be legally binding.
+If you have questions about your specific situation, it may be a good idea to talk to a lawyer.

 Make your contracts legally binding